Medical encyclopedia: Characteristics

+History

+In the 12th century, the Jewish physician Ibn Jumay', who served as the personal doctor to Saladin, authored Kitāb al-Irshād li-Masāliḥ al-Anfus wa-al-Ajsād ("Guidance for the Welfare of Souls and Bodies"), a comprehensive medical encyclopedia.

 Listing of Medical Encyclopedias

 A.D.A.M.
 Medical Encyclopedia (MedlinePlus)

 A.D.A.M (Animated Dissection of Anatomy for Medicine) contains articles discussing diseases, tests, symptoms, injuries and surgeries.
 Content is reviewed by physicians; the goal is to present evidence-based health information.
 It also contains a library of medical photographs and illustrations.
 MedlinePlus is a free Web site that provides consumer health information for patients, families, and health care providers.
 MedlinePlus brings together information from the United States National Library of Medicine, the National Institutes of Health (NIH), other U.S. government agencies, and health-related organizations.
 The U.S. National Library of Medicine produces and maintains MedlinePlus.

 WebMD

 WebMD is an American provider of health information services.
 It is primarily known for its public Internet site, which has information regarding health and health care, including a symptom checklist, pharmacy information, blogs of physicians with specific topics and a place to store personal medical information.
 The site was reported to have received over 17.1 million average monthly unique visitors in Q1 2007 and is the leading health portal in the United States.
 The site receives information from accredited individuals and is reviewed by a medical review board consisting of four physicians to ensure accuracy.

 Medscape is a professional portal for physicians with 30 medical specialty areas and over 30 physician discussion boards.
 Recently WebMD has been acquired by the News Corporation.